yshghid/yshghid.github.io/content/docs/study/tech/tech36.md

     for core in cores:
         label, clusters = expand_cluster(core, neighbors, eps, min_samples)

-    label of nt = -1 for nt in sequence if not in clusters #noise
+    label of nt = -1 for nt in sequence if not in clusters #noise not in cluster

     return clusters
 ```